The Pupil Premium Grant (PPG) Allocation for 2017/18 is: £89,880

 - Are the children of current Service Personnel

 - Are the children of Service Personnel at any point during the last 4 yearsThe Service Pupil Premium was introduced by The Department for Education (DfE) in 2011, to enable schools within England to provide additional, mainly pastoral, support to Service children on the school roll.
 The funding is provided by the DfE to enable schools to offer support during challenging times, which could include anything from a Service parent being away, being injured on active service, to bereavement.
 This funding will also help with induction and transition between schools.
-At St Francis we also run a service club HMS Heroes for service children which is linked to the national HMS Heroes website.

 - At King Charles we have allocated the funding across four separate areas: